 Announcements of senior faculty positions are initiated by the Rector’s Council.
 The Senate then convenes a Search Committee, consisting of five full professors, two junior faculty representatives, and two student representatives.
 The Senate also nominates two assessors, at least one of them from outside WU.
 The Equal Opportunities Working Group has the right to send two representatives to participate in the committee meetings in an advisory capacity.

 Constituent meeting of the Search Committee

-In its constituent meeting, the Search Committee first assesses which of the applications received fulfill the application criteria and which must be rejected because the formal criteria are not met.
+In its meeting, the Search Committee first assesses which of the applications received fulfill the application criteria and which must be rejected because the formal criteria are not met.
 The applications that fulfill the criteria are then forwarded to the assessors.
 As a first step, the assessors evaluate whether the applicants meet the requirements of the position in question on the basis of the criteria specified in the position announcement.
-In its second meeting, the Search Committee uses these short evaluations to decide which applicants are invited to give a candidate lecture.
+In the next meeting, the Search Committee uses these short evaluations to decide which applicants are invited to give a candidate lecture.

 Peer review assessment

-After the second committee meeting, once a decision has been made on the candidates under consideration for the final shortlist, the assessors submit detailed, written assessments comparing the different candidates.
+Afterwards, once a decision has been made on the candidates under consideration for the final shortlist, the assessors submit detailed, written assessments comparing the different candidates.
 These comparative assessments serve to determine which of the candidates best fulfill the academic requirements for the position in comparison with the other suitable candidates.

-Following the public candidate lectures or hearings, the Search Committee convenes for a third meeting to draw up a shortlist of three candidates considered to be the most suitable applicants for the position, taking into consideration the written assessments.
+Following the public candidate lectures or hearings, the Search Committee convenes for a further meeting to draw up a shortlist of three candidates considered to be the most suitable applicants for the position, taking into consideration the written assessments.
 The Rector then selects a candidate from the shortlist and starts appointment negotiations.

 Equal Opportunities Working Group & employment contract